Access level ▸ Black-Box · Open for engagements

 Selected 3-day hands-on training for technical teams that want to understand, attack, monitor, and harden agentic AI applications in a realistic lab environment.

-Capability transfer for technical enterprise teams.
+Capability transfer for technical enterprise teams

 Participants work against a realistic vulnerable agentic AI application with agent loop, RAG pipeline, MCP-style tools, tool use, guardrails, audit data, and selected monitoring and sandboxing exercises.

-15 Max per cohort
+15Max per cohort

-L0–L3 Defense levels
+Defense levels under test

 • For Data Scientists, ML Engineers, Developers, Security Engineers, Red Teamers, and technical leads